Tracking Tags | Yext Hitchhikers Platform

 Tracking tags are a piece of code that is added to a website URL in order to provide richer analytics about web traffic and user behavior.
 Tracking tags can also be referred to as UTM codes.

-URLs that include Tracking tags can be added to any URL field in the Knowledge Graph (as long as the tracking URLs are just appending information at the end of the URL and are not changing the domain, the landing page, or adding a redirect).
+URLs that include Tracking tags can be added to any URL field (as long as the tracking URLs are just appending information at the end of the URL and are not changing the domain, the landing page, or adding a redirect).
 This will allow you to pull in data on the consumer interactions with URLs in Yext Listings into a client’s analytics hub.

 Why Use Tracking Tags